shane-harris/the-farrier-center/README.md

 git push -u origin feature-name
 ```

-_Note: The remote branch can have a different name than your local one if you want it to._

 When you're ready to merge your changes into `master`, make a "merge request" on GitLab.

 ## Pulling